Nonlinear Thouless pumping: solitons and transport breakdown

 \paragraph{One-band approximation at weak nonlinearities.} Consider variation of a gapped spectrum over one cycle as illustrated in Fig.~\ref{fig:one}(a) for potential (\ref{pot}).
 Suppose also that only the lowest band, $\alpha=1$, is populated.
 Then the COM coordinate is given by a simple expression $X(t)\approx X_1(t)+ \xi_{d}(t)$, where $\xi_d=\rev{L}\sum_{n} n |a_{1n}|^2 $.
 The pumping term $X_1(t)$ has topological nature.
 Over one cycle of periodic driving one obtains~\cite{Thouless,ThoulessQH,MiChaNiu2010} $X_1(T)=C_1L$, where

 is the Chern number of the band $\alpha$ in $(x,t)~$space~\rev{\cite{supplemental}}.
-While $X_1(t)$ is determined by the global properties of the lattice, the contribution of the dispersion to the COM displacement, $\xi_d(t)$, is determined by the tunneling between the nearest potential minima.
+While $X_1(t)$ is determined by the global properties of the lattice, the contribution of the dispersion, $\xi_d(t)$, is determined by the tunneling between the nearest potential minima.
 In sufficiently deep lattices one estimates~\rev{\cite{supplemental}}: $|dX_1/dt|\gg |d\xi_d/dt| $.
 This estimate is valid for both strong dispersion [Fig.~\ref{fig:one}(b)] and solitonic [Fig.~\ref{fig:one}(c)] regimes.
-In any of these limits the \rev{COM coordinate} being well determined by the Chern number of the lowest band is topological.
+In any of these limits the \rev{COM coordinate} being determined by the Chern number of the lowest band is topological.

 Equation~(\ref{GPE}) allows families of soliton solutions bifurcating from the linear Bloch states~\cite{KonSal}.
-Solitons with sufficiently small amplitudes, $ {A}\to 0$, are characterized by the scaling $N\sim {A}$.
-However, not any small-amplitude input state results in soliton creation.
+Small-amplitude solitons, $ {A}\to 0$, are characterized by the scaling $N\sim {A}$.
+However, not any soliton input state results in soliton creation.
 In the absence of a potential, i.e., at $V(x,t)\equiv 0$, Eq.~(\ref{GPE}) is integrable and one can show~\cite{Novikov} that for all $\Psi(x,0)$ satisfying the condition $\int|\Psi(x,0)|dx<U$, where $U=\ln(2+\sqrt{3})$, no solitons are created.
 At $V(x,t)\neq 0$ a similar estimate is unknown, but one can use the fact that evolution of small-amplitude solitons is well represented by a Bloch wave modulated by slowly varying envelope, ${\mfA}(x,t)$, which is also governed by the NLSE with the effective mass $m_{\rm eff}$ and effective nonlinearity $g_{\rm eff}$ determined by the specific form of the potential~\cite{KonSal}: $ i {\mfA}_t =-(1/2m_{\rm eff}){\mfA}_{xx}-g_{\rm eff}|{\mfA}|^2{\mfA}$.
 Therefore, in the presence of the lattice the above condition for the absence of solitons (roughly) should include a renormalized constant: $\int|{\mfA}(x,0)|dx\lesssim \sqrt{m_{\rm eff}g_{\rm eff}}U$.
 Thus, one can distinguish the quasi-linear transport carried by gradually dispersing (non-solitonic) wavepackets [Fig.~\ref{fig:one}(b)] and solitonic transport for which one can observe at least two different regimes, as illustrated in Figs.~\ref{fig:one}(c) and (d).